Kudos for clinching your first job as a personal trainer.

-As a personal trainer, you are going to need to write a bio about yourself.
+As a personal trainer, you must write a bio about yourself.

-And it’s something that you want to get right because a bio is a great marketing tool that speaks for you across a host of mediums.
+And you want to get it right because a bio is a great marketing tool that speaks for you across various mediums.

-So you should focus on making it as effective as possible.
+So it would be best to make it as effective as possible.

 That’s why I think it’s important that we take the time to look into how you should go about creating your bio and how to write an effective one that can help your career.

-A couple of things we are going to look at are who you are writing for, the structure of your bio, how to sell yourself effectively, and how to tell your unique personal story.
+We will look at a couple of things: who you are writing for, the structure of your bio, how to sell yourself effectively, and how to tell your unique personal story.

 Define your target audience